cloudcreate-dk/essentials-project/components/spring-boot-starter-postgresql-event-store/README.md

 >If you in your own Spring Boot application choose to override the Beans defined by this starter, then you need to check the component document to learn about the Security implications of each configuration.
-> - dk.cloudcreate.essentials.components.eventsourced.eventstore.postgresql.subscription.PostgresqlDurableSubscriptionRepository
+> - dk.trustworks.essentials.components.eventsourced.eventstore.postgresql.subscription.PostgresqlDurableSubscriptionRepository
-> - dk.cloudcreate.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateTypePersistenceStrategy
+> - dk.trustworks.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateTypePersistenceStrategy
-> - dk.cloudcreate.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateTypeEventStreamConfigurationFactory
+> - dk.trustworks.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateTypeEventStreamConfigurationFactory
-> - dk.cloudcreate.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateEventStreamConfiguration
+> - dk.trustworks.essentials.components.eventsourced.eventstore.postgresql.persistence.table_per_aggregate_type.SeparateTablePerAggregateEventStreamConfiguration
-> - dk.cloudcreate.essentials.components.eventsourced.eventstore.postgresql.eventstream.EventStreamTableColumnNames
+> - dk.trustworks.essentials.components.eventsourced.eventstore.postgresql.eventstream.EventStreamTableColumnNames

 ### Beans provided by the `EventStoreConfiguration` auto-configuration:
 - `PostgresqlEventStore` using `PostgresqlEventStreamGapHandler` (using default configuration)